-A huge resource with success after Weight Loss Surgery is making sure you are drinking enough water.
+A huge resource with success after weight loss surgery is making sure you are drinking enough water.
 Drinking enough water at appropriate times is essential to long-term weight loss.
 For example: You should be drinking 64+ ounces of water each day.
 That is equivalent to almost 4 (16.9 oz.) water bottles.
 You should be drinking constantly throughout the day.
 Carry a water bottle around with you and drink between meals.

 You should also NEVER drink carbonated beverages and remember that juices are high in calories, so no more than 2 oz. per day.
 Drink caffeine or alcohol very sparingly, if at all.
 If you aren’t drinking four water bottles or 8 (8 oz.) glasses of water, then you aren’t drinking enough and could be at risk for dehydration.
-See (here) for more information on ways to flavor your water or (here) for symptoms of dehydration.

-If you are properly hydrated, then it will help decrease feelings of hunger, proper bowel function, remove toxins from your body, and improve memory and decrease feeling of depression.
+If you are properly hydrated, then it will help decrease feelings of hunger, proper bowel function, remove toxins from your body and improve memory and decrease feeling of depression.
 Americans are notorious for mistaking their thirst drive for hunger, when what they really need is simply a drink of water.

 You may participate in any exercise that you desire; walking, bicycling, dancing, hiking, aerobics, swimming, etc. If you are exercising…keep it up and never stop!
 If you are not exercising…start now!
 How?
 By putting one foot in front of the other and walking out the door!
 Begin by just walking at a normal pace for 10 minutes.
 Gradually, over time, begin walking at a more brisk pace and double your walking time.
 Set goals to increase the duration and intensity of your exercise program.
-Plan to be active 5-6 times a week and you’ll feel great.
+Plan to be active 5-6 times a week and you will feel great.
 Think of all of the wonderful things that you will see and do each day.

 Eat slowly and chew your food well.
 It should take about 20-30 minutes to eat a meal.
 Eat until you are comfortably satisfied, but no more than 6-8 oz. per meal.
 You should avoid foods that contain high concentration of sugar, corn syrup, etc. There should be no grazing throughout the day or while preparing a meal.